PlutoZhang/Zowe-docs/topics/atlas-install.md

 2. Move the Atlas PAX file and install script to the preferred installation directory (for example, gizaInstallDir/Atlas).

-     **Note:** The Atlas install script is an ASCII file.
-If the script is not in the correct format, it might need to be converted.

-     **Important:** To convert the install script, use the ICONV command.
-For example,

-    ```
-    iconv -f ISO8859-1 -t IBM-1047 atlas-wlp-package-0.0.3.sh > atlas-wlp-package-CONVERTED.sh
-    ```

 3. Run the Atlas install script.

     Run the install script in the installation directory with a user ID that has the authority to: